bouzaien/my-website/content/authors/admin/_index.md

 - Visitors
 ---

-Mokhles Bouzaien is a Data Science student at EURECOM in Biot, France.
+Mokhles Bouzaien is a Master of Science in Engineering student at IMT Atlantique, specialized in Data Science.
 He is interested in new technologies.
 He likes playing around with data to plot and visualize it using Python.
 On special occasions, he uses open source tools such as TensorFlow for ML projects.